Saish459/Lung-X-Ray-Diagnosis/README.md

 📊 The prediction report includes the predicted label (Normal, COVID-19, or Pneumonia) and the corresponding probabilities for each class.

 📷 The app supports various image formats, including JPEG and PNG.

-## License

-📜 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.